openshift/ansible-service-broker/test/README.md

 * last_operation.sh - polls the last_operation endpoint for job status
 * provision.sh - provisions a service instance
 * unbind.sh - deletes a bind

+When running the scripts you will need to be logged into the OpenShift cluster since the scripts will use `oc whoami -t` to get your token for authentication.

+NOTE: and you can't be a system:admin for this.